top of page

 Excavator operating in dense vegetation highlighting heavy equipment use in mining finance

 Mining and aggregate operations rely heavily on specialised equipment such as excavators, crushers, and haul trucks.
 These machines come with significant upfront costs and ongoing maintenance expenses.
 Unlike other industries, mining is rife with revenue fluctuations caused by commodity prices, seasonality, and project-based contracts.
 These irregular cash inflows make managing finance repayments and large capital outlays difficult.
-A commercial broker can step in as a trusted intermediary, helping the client navigate these complexities and coordinate with finance companies to secure terms tailored to the business’s needs.
+A commercial broker can step in as a trusted intermediary, helping clients navigate these complexities and coordinate with finance companies to secure terms tailored to their needs.

 • Seasonal and Weather-Dependent Operations: Productivity may drop dramatically during certain periods, affecting income.